UK Unmarried Partner

 3. Divide the remaining amount by 2.5 (the number of years the Visa is issued).

-If the applicant's UK resident partner receives one of the benefits listed below in their child's name, they can meet the financial requirement called adequate maintenance instead of minimum income requirements.
+If the applicant's UK resident partner receives one of the benefits listed below, they may meet the financial requirement called adequate maintenance instead of minimum income requirements.
 Such benefits include:

 UK Unmarried Partner Visa Residence and Language Requirements